auth0/docs/articles/flows/concepts/auth-code-pkce.md

 ---
+title: Authorization Code Flow with Proof Key for Code Exchange (PKCE)
-description: Learn how the mobile login flow works and why you should use it for mobile apps.
+description: Learn how the Authorization Code flow with Proof Key for Code Exchange (PKCE) works and why you should use it for native and mobile apps.
 topics:
   - authorization-code
   - pkce
   - api-authorization
   - grants
   - authentication
+  - native-apps
+  - mobile-apps
 contentType: concept
 useCase:
   - secure-api
   - call-api
   - add-login
 ---
-# Mobile Login Flow
+# Authorization Code Flow with Proof Key for Code Exchange (PKCE)

 During authentication, mobile/native applications can use the OAuth 2.0 Authorization Code Flow, but they require additional security because they: